MC4004 - Principles and Practice in Marketing (2020/21)

 -Evidence of strong teamwork.

--Evidence of a professional approach to business presentation.
+-Evidence of a professional approach to business presentation and written business/marketing report.

 Where it is not possible (and agreed with your tutor in writing) to deliver a group presentation, you will be provided with an alternative form of assessment.

 Unseen exam is a 2 hour individual examination that will take place during timetabled end of year exam period.
-This exam will comprise a mix of multiple-choice questions and a choice of essay type questions.
-Students will be required to show and apply their knowledge of general definitions, theories, concepts, and tools related to the marketing syllabus studied in the course of the module.
+This exam will comprise a mix of multiple choice questions and a choice of essay type questions in an unseen examination.
+Students will be required to show and apply their knowledge of general definitions, theories, concepts, and tools related to marketing that were covered in the course of the module.

 You must pass in aggregate.